-This Resolution is one of a set of five, which together will revise the City's official zoning map and ordinance for the purpose of rezoning certain properties in Monroe Ward, bounded by Belvidere Street to the west, Broad Street to the north, the Downtown Expressway to the south and Ninth Street to the east, in order to increase density and accommodate growth and development pressure while preserving the historic character of the neighborhood.
-Each Resolution represents one of five elements to this process, a combination of which will reach the desired outcome:
+This Ordinance is one of a set of five, which together will revise the City's official zoning map and ordinance text for the purpose of rezoning certain properties in Monroe Ward, bounded by Belvidere Street to the west; Broad Street to the north; the Downtown Expressway to the south; and Ninth Street to the east, in order to increase density and accommodate growth and development while preserving the character of the neighborhood and rebuilding neighborhood context.
+Each Ordinance represents one of five elements to this process, a combination of which will reach the desired outcome:

-- changing zoning classification of certain parcels from light-industrial or auto-oriented designations to those more in keeping with the historic building patterns and intent of the Pulse Plan; - 2. adding Street-Oriented Commercial and Priority Streets in the area to the official zoning map; - 3. creating a Plan of Development Overlay District for the area to ensure development meets the six design elements of the Pulse Plan; and - 4. removing the inclined plane requirement from the B-4 (Central Business) District; and - 5. amending the RO-3 Residential Office Zoning District.
+- 1. Changing zoning classification of certain parcels from light-industrial or auto-oriented designations to those more in keeping with the existing building patterns and intent of the adopted Pulse Corridor Plan; - 2.
+Adding Street-Oriented Commercial and Priority Streets in the area to the official zoning map;

+- 3. Creating a Plan of Development (POD) Overlay District for the area to ensure development is consistent with the six form elements of the Pulse Corridor Plan; - 4.
+Amending the B-4 district to remove incompatible uses, add a three-story height minimum, and remove the option to break the inclined plane of 4:1 by 50% of the length of the building along the street; and - 5.
+Amending the RO-3 district to remove incompatible uses and add form-based elements.